Ayush-Tibrewal/LEETCODE---Java-Solutions-/README.md

 for (var entry : charCount.entrySet()) {
       if (entry.getValue() % 2 == 0) {
+//to get the value of the particular key
+Integer value = ayush.get(key);
 ```
 STRING CHARACTER COUNT WITHOUT HASHMAP
 ```